NateEag/how-i-code/content/understanding-problems.rst

   cons.
 * You can explain the problem, and your solution, to a layperson clearly.
   "If you cannot explain it to your grandmother, you do not really understand it."
-..
-TODO Find source for the quote.
-Many say Einstein, but it is not at all clear who actually said it, based on some Googling.
 * You can design a new solution to the problem with little effort.

 Remember - these are only guidelines, and not a complete set.
 Understanding